 Download the “MarkC Windows 8.1 + 8 + 7 Mouse Acceleration Fix” here.

 This is hosted on the TechNorms Google Drive account.
-I have personally scanned it with Avira to ensure it’s not malicious and have applied this as well to ensure my game mouse lag issues are fixed.
+I have personally scanned it with Avira to ensure it’s not malicious and has applied this as well to ensure my game mouse lag issues are fixed.
 I encourage you to scan it yourself if you’re still not comfortable with our blog vouching for it.
 We wouldn’t hold it against you.

 It’s never fun when your mouse lags or doesn’t perform as well as you’d like during a game.
-You can cause frustration, lose or anger your friends who were counting on you to do something during a game.
+You can cause frustration, loss or anger your friends who were counting on you to do something during a game.
 Fixing lag issues with a mouse in Windows 8.1 isn’t hard, but it’s something you may need to do and now you can.
 For the time being, this is a temporary fix until Microsoft released a hot fix or patch for the issue.
 Since Windows 8.1 has been released, no fix has been introduced by Microsoft; they also haven’t addressed the issue.
 For now, you’ll have to settle for the above quick fix.